codepath/server-api-template/README.md

 ### Build Grape Resources

 In Grape, APIs are defined in terms of "resources" which are different nouns within your application.
+An 'endpoint' is a URL that creates, updates, returns or deletes resource data.
+For example, creating a new tweet, returning a list of tweets, deleting a tweet, et al. On a high level, APIs are defined through:

-  - Check out `app/api/endpoints` for various resource endpoint files
+  - Editing `app/api/endpoints` for various resource endpoint files
   - Add resource declarations into grape endpoint files
-  - Write the API endpoint code
+  - Write the endpoint code for each resource API

 An API endpoint lives inside of `app/api/endpoints/someresource.rb` where "someresource" is the noun being affected by the API.
 For instance, the API endpoint for registering